sdu-be-22/SpaceX-Store/README.md

 In this bookstore customer will be able to purchase books online.
 Our project basically consists of:

--Selecting books by genres or names,
+- Selecting books by genres or names,
--Adding items to the cart,
+- Adding items to the cart,
--Calculating the total price,
+- Calculating the total price,
--Signing up with the user information: name, surname, email, contact number;
+- Signing up with the user information: name, surname, email, contact number;
--Logging In as ordinary users and admin;
+- Logging In as ordinary users and admin;
--Adding reviews to the books, when user is logged in;
+- Adding reviews to the books, when user is logged in;
--Make an order;
+- Make an order;

 Database will contain all information about books, customers, orders and reviews.
 This website can be used for business purposes to sell books via online.